AIExpertise

 Technical explanation

 Our AI work spans the full stack: model selection, retrieval architecture, agent design, orchestration, evaluation, observability, deployment, and surrounding product engineering.
-In 2026, the good enterprise pattern is increasingly clear.
+This year, the good enterprise pattern is increasingly clear.
 Retrieval quality matters more than prompt acrobatics.
 Evaluation is now core infrastructure, not a nice extra.
 Observability has to exist before scale, not after the incident review.
 And business logic still belongs in code and services, not in a prompt politely begging a model to behave.

 That means we build systems that combine the right ingredients for the job: LLM integration when language reasoning helps, RAG when proprietary knowledge matters, structured workflows when autonomy needs guardrails, model serving when latency or cost matters, and custom ML when the problem is not really a chatbot problem at all.
 Sometimes the answer is a private LLM system.
 Sometimes it is a retrieval and ranking pipeline.
 Sometimes it is a forecasting model, computer vision stack, or embedded control layer that never uses a foundation model once.